galaxyproject/training-material/topics/transcriptomics/tutorials/network-analysis-with-heinz/tutorial.md

     - "Network Analysis of metatranscriptomics data using Heinz in Galaxy to pinpoint the optimal scoring subnetwork."
 time_estimation: "1H 30M"
 key_points:
-    - "Using Heinz do the network analysis based on the (meta)transcriptomics data."
+    - "Using Heinz do the network analysis based on the metatranscriptomics or transcriptomics data."
     - "Extracting the signals hidden in the p-value distribution of the differential expression analysis."
     - "Visualizing the pinpointed subnetwork helps us understand the result better"
     - "Heinz helps narrow down the scope to find the key pathways"